Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 The name comes from the ring-like lesions typically seen in human cases.
 Ringworm is a kind of biological contact dermatitis in which skin inflammation is caused by a substance produced by the fungus.
 The inflammation makes the skin inhospitable for the fungus, so it moves on to greener pastures.
 In people, the fungus grows outward away from the initial central inflammation in ever-widening rings, leaving the center to heal.

 In cats, sores also grow outward from the infection, but rarely produce the ring pattern found in people.
 Ringworm in cats can look like a variety of other feline skin diseases, but hair loss is the most usual sign.
 Bald patches may develop in only one area, several spots, or cover the entire body.
 Ringworm is the most common cause of hair loss in kittens.
+It has nothing to do with normal cat licking or overgrooming where cats lick themselves bald through stress.

 The fungus, called a dermatophyte, lives only on hairs that are actively growing.
 Infected hairs eventually break off rather than fall out, leaving a stubby appearance to the coat.
 Mild to severe scaling or crusty sores typically develop with varying degrees of itchiness.